msrocka/declarative-spold/README.md

 ```

 ## Format Details
-In the following
+We currently only support a subset of the EcoSpold 1 format which is described
+in sections below.

 ### Data sets

-An EcoSpold data set can contain multiple process data sets which you just pass
+An EcoSpold data set can contain multiple process data sets which the `eco-spold`
-into the `eco-spold` function:
+function takes as arguments:

 ```clojure
 (eco-spold